Lettuce, Downy Mildew

 The disease causes leaf yellowing in angular patches, as the spots are vein-limited.
 On red varieties the initial spots may appear more grayish and water-soaked.
 Under humid conditions, white crusty sporulation forms when sporangiophores emerge from stomata and produce sporangia in distinct white projections, as with brassica downy mildew.
 Sporulation usually forms on the underside of the leaf but may also be seen on the upper leaf surface.
 Later, lesions turn tan or brown and papery as the tissue is killed.
 Older leaves close to the ground usually are the first to show symptoms.

 Downy mildew can reduce yields and quality of the crop.
 Infected wrapper leaves must be removed at harvest.
 Infections on the cap leaves or of leaf lettuce may result in leaving heads or whole plantings behind in the field.
+Mild infections may go unnoticed, if sporulation only occurs on lower leaves, but infections on the cap leaves or of leaf lettuce may require abandoning heads or whole plantings in the field.
+Sporulation can develop after harvest, resulting in symptomatic lettuce on market shelves.
 Downy mildew damaged leaf tissue can be an entry site for secondary rot producing organisms.
 These rot organisms may compound crop losses in the field, and can also cause losses later when the lettuce is in transit.

 Damp, cool conditions and moisture on leaves are required for the pathogen to infect lettuce and cause symptoms to develop.
 The short-lived sporangia are dispersed by winds.
 Cultivated lettuce is the main host but it has also been reported on other plants such as artichoke, cornflower (Centaurea cyanus), and strawflower (Helichrysum bracteatum).
 Bremia lactucae is a complex organism, consisting of multiple races (pathotypes).
-New races continue to occur as the pathogen changes.
+Major pathotypes are numbered in both Europe and the U.S., and the numbering is separate between the two continents.
+Currently, 9 races have been identified in the U.S. and 37 have been identified in Europe, however US races 1-4 and EU races 1-15 are no longer active or important in the field, so economically important pathotypes are limited to US 5-9 and EU 16-37.
+However, the pathogen is highly complex and new races continue to occur as the pathogen changes.
 Within each pathotype, some isolates have developed a lack of sensitivity to some fungicides.
-It is not entirely clear whether or not B. lactucae produces more persistent overwintering spores (oospores) in our area, or if it is blown in from other growing regions, or is associated with seed.
+It is not entirely clear whether or not B. lactucae produces more persistent overwintering spores (oospores) in our area, if it is blown in from other growing regions, or is associated with seed.

 Other cultural controls may include: